imgly/background-removal-js/packages/node/README.md

 - **`November 6th, 2023`:** Added support for `webp` and `jpeg` export formats.
 - **`September 12th, 2023`:** We released the code of Background Removal NodeJS.

+For more detail information please refer to the [CHANGELOG](./CHANGELOG.md).

 ## Overview

 `@imgly/background-removal-node` is a powerful npm package that allows developers to seamlessly remove the background from images in NodeJs.
 With its unique features and capabilities, this package offers an innovative and cost-effective solution for background removal tasks without compromising data privacy.